mikeshultz/solidbyte/docs/networks.md

  - `http` - Connect to a plain HTTP(or HTTPS) JSON-RPC provider
  - `ipc` - Use the local IPC socket to connect to a local node
  - `eth_tester` - A virtual ephemeral chain to test against.
 Very useful for running unit tests. **NOTE**: eth_tester is in alpha and has been known to show bugs.

+ ## `autodeploy_allowed`

+ This is a per-network setting that allows Solidbyte to automatically deploy your contracts if it needs to use this network.
+This is great for test backends, but use at your own risk on public networks.
+This defaults to `false`.